 By uploading the data about the users and objects, a machine can search for the associations independently and propose a new object in the nearest time.

 Recommendation systems using machine learning are used for both scientific and business purposes.
 In business, such systems are designed to give the customer information about the service or the item that they might be interested in.
-Depending on the business type, the machine learning algorithms for recommendation system can serve different functions: propose movies and shows, new clothes and goods, restaurants, etc.
+Depending on the business type, the machine learning algorithms used for recommendation systems can serve different functions: propose movies and shows, new clothes and goods, restaurants, etc.

 The base of every recommender engine system is a table, where the rows contain the users of this system and the columns contain the items that are available in the system.